Post-Op Dental Procedure Instructions

 With any procedure that requires an anesthetic, PLEASE DO NOT chew or bite with full force until the numbness wears off.
 This usually takes about four hours.
 If possible, avoid chewing entirely until you are no longer numb.
 Children should be observed until the anesthetic wears off.
 The unfamiliar feeling may cause them to chew their tongue, cheeks or the inside of their lips, causing serious damage.

-As always, you are welcome to call Future of Dentistry with any questions about post-operational care.
+As always, you are welcome to call the Future of Dentistry Chelmsford office with any questions about post-operational care.

 The following information will help ensure your safety and comfort following an extraction or other surgical procedure.